 Triggered by a Windows scheduled task, the agent runs according to your settings.
-It may collect inventory details only from the XenApp Server on which it is installed (default), or it may collect from several controlling XenApp Servers in sequence (identified with the -s command line option, detailed in XenApp Server Agent Command Line Options on page 229).
+It may collect inventory details only from the XenApp Server on which it is installed (default), or it may collect from several controlling XenApp Servers in sequence (identified with the -s command line option, detailed in XenApp Server Agent Command Line Options).